 In brief, the federal government has written a law to ensure the healthy spouse does not go broke and is not left without a place to live when their spouse enters a nursing home.
 In Medicaid-speak, this law is referred to as Spousal Impoverishment Protection, Spousal Impoverishment Law, or Division of Assets.
 This law ensures the spouse that is not in a nursing home has enough funds to live by protecting a set amount of income and assets.

 It should also be emphasized that this article is about nursing homes paid for by Medicaid.
-Nursing home care costs anywhere from $153 to $963 per day, depending on one’s state of residence.
+The national average cost of nursing home care in 2024 is $325 per day, but varies greatly depending on one’s state of residence.
 Medicaid pays for nursing home care for most Americans who require it.
 However, one must be financially eligible for Medicaid.
 Medicare does not pay for long term nursing home care.

 No, you, as the healthy spouse, will not lose your income, including Social Security.
 In fact, your income, as the Non-Institutionalized Spouse, is not even considered when your spouse applies for Medicaid.
 And it has no impact on whether your spouse is eligible for this program.
 It is only your spouse’s income that will be considered for eligibility purposes.